Carl David Ceder

-The Law Offices of Carl David Ceder, PLLC, can help you with any DWI breath test charge.
-Please call Carl at 214.702.2275 (2275) to discuss your case now.
+The Law Offices of Carl David Ceder can help you with any DWI breath test charge you may be accused of.
+Please call Carl and/or make contact with his legal team at 214.702.CARL(2275) or 469.2000.DWI(394) to discuss your case now.
 Carl is a certified technician in the Intoxilyzer 5000, which is the breath testing device used by law enforcement in Texas.
 He is equipped to fight any charge of DWI, including breath test cases.
 Do not think your case is not worth fighting for JUST BECAUSE THERE IS A BREATH TEST!
 Click here to read more.

 20 ways to attack the breath test and how the Intoxilyzer 5000 Model 68EN can lead to a false-positive result: